 Cisco recently announced a new partnership with Exalt Communications.
 In the October time frame, Cisco will offer Exalt's ExtendAir r5005 5 GHz wireless bridge.
 Ahem... let me rephrase.
 Cisco will re-badge someone else's bridge hardware and sell it to Cisco customers.

 The significance?
 On the one hand, the r5005 has a very cool feature set and comes from Exalt's respected ExtendAir product line.
 On the other, it's not Cisco's.
 WCS can't do anything with it.
 It's not even IOS...
-Good technicians will adapt to Exalt's straight-forward interface, but for corn's sake, why couldn't the biggest wireless network company in the world give us something that we can manage with our Cadillac-priced Cisco WCS management system?Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Good technicians will adapt to Exalt's straight-forward interface, but for corn's sake, why couldn't the biggest wireless network company in the world give us something that we can manage with our Cadillac-priced Cisco WCS management system?Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio